rubyforgood/human-essentials/README.md

  * Create a pull request and indicate the addressed issue in the title

 ### Squashing Commits
-Squashing your own commits before pushing is totally fine.
+Consider the balance of "polluting the git log with commit messages" vs. "providing useful detail about the history of changes in the git log".
+If you have several smaller commits that serve one purpose, you are encouraged to squash them into a single commit.
+There's no hard and fast rule about this, just use your best judgement.
 Please don't squash other people's commits.
-(Everyone who contributes here deserves credit for their work! :) ).
-Also, consider the balance of "polluting the git log with commit messages" vs. "providing useful detail about the history of changes in the git log".
-If you have several (or many) smaller commits that all serve one purpose, and these can be squashed into a single commit whose message describes the thing, you're encouraged to squash.

-There's no hard and fast rule here about this (for now), just use your best judgement.
+Everyone who contributes here deserves credit for their work! :)

 ### Pull Request Merging

-At that point, someone will work with you on doing a code review (typically pretty minor unless it's a very significant PR).
+Someone will work with you on doing a code review.
 If TravisCI gives :+1: to the PR merging, we can then merge your code in; if your feature branch was in this main repository, the branch will be deleted after the PR is merged.

 ### In-flight Pull Requests